Samhey-debug/website/src/content/docs/functions/guildNames.md

 id: guildNames
 ---

-`$guildNames` will return the guide names your bot is in.
+`$guildNames` will return the guild names your bot is in.

 ## Usage